Shizen/docstrap/design/Usage.md

 }
 ```

 For purposes of `perItemMapPartial`, `i` is the item in question for reflection purposes.  `"default"` is the default template to use should none of the other cases be valid.
+These keys are treated as [eval fields](#customizeOutput.templates.tags.evals).

 ###### Item Marshalling